GMOD/jb2export/README.md

 ## Convert to PNG

-The PNG above was made with inkscape.
-Most methods for converting from SVG to PNG should be OK, but imagemagick may produce some somewhat weird formatting.
+The tool will automatically try to run rsvg-convert and convert to PNG if a filename with png extension is supplied to --out

-Here are a couple methods you can try
+Alternatively, you can do so manually with commands like this

 ```bash
 ## with inkscape